-analysis of new assessments in the first 6 months of 2022-23, compared to the same period the previous year, shows that these have increased by 2.9% yearon-year in Slough.
+- analysis of new assessments in the first 6 months of 2022-23, compared to the same period the previous year, shows that these have increased by 2.9% year-on-year in Slough.
 This is consistent with the overall prediction for a 3% rise in plans this year.
-This has spiked slightly in the last few weeks of the Summer
+This has spiked slightly in the last few weeks of the Summer Term 2023 but has since reduced and we continue to be monitored closely from week to week. - ➤ the average cost of a newly issued plan has decreased from £11,086 in July-Sept 2020 to £8,478 in July-Sept 2022; this exceeds the savings figures set out in CR4 of the Management Plan.

-Term 2023 but has since redu week to week. - , the average cost of a newly issued plan has decreased from £11,086 in July-Sept 2020 to £8,478 in July-Sept 2022; this exceeds the savings figures set out in CR4 of the Management Plan. increased from 81% to 92% a the proportion of newly issued plans designated mainstream as type had increased from 81% to 92% and settled at +/- 90% with some fluctuation at times e.g., mover ins and phase transfers.
-Ensuring Sustainability of Changes and Future Plans The processes at the SEND Panel need to remain fully embedded to ensure ongoing rigour and transparency.
+the proportion of newly issued plans designated mainstream as type had increased from 81% to 92% and settled at +/- 90% with some fluctuation at times e.g., mover ins and phase transfers.

+The processes at the SEND Panel need to remain fully embedded to ensure ongoing rigour and transparency.
 Focus needs to remain on quality and outcomes for CYP with SEND, while also having regard for the financial envelope. particular focus will remain the timeliness of issuing of final plans as the system continues to become more robust.

 More detailed proposals on updating the banding matrix will go to Schools Forum in March 2024.
-This will ensure that: > the existing models used by statistical neighbours and other South-East authorities are fully considered and benchmarked against Slough. descriptors are reviewed to ensure that decisions regarding banding accurately reflects the provision that the LA (Local Authority) must fund through top-up in line with each EHCP. any EHCPs assimilated from previous system can be funded at a level which reflects provision required without arbitrary inflation due to a lack of 'like-for-like' banding increment. proposals are fully modelled both operationally and financially to ensure that needs are met while keeping regard to sustainability and the existing financial Agreement Condition 2 Assurance Lev el Independent Non-Maintained Special School (INMSS) 16 June 2023 15 Sept 2023 15 Dec 2023 N/A NEEDS REVIEW RAG Progress Update: Action taken to date.
-The following actions have been taken forward:
+This will ensure that:

+- the existing models used by statistical neighbours and other South-East authorities are fully considered and benchmarked against Slough. - descriptors are reviewed to ensure that decisions regarding banding accurately reflects the provision that the LA (Local Authority) must fund through top-up in line with each EHCP. - any EHCPs assimilated from previous system can be funded at a level which reflects provision required without arbitrary inflation due to a lack of 'like-for-like' banding increment. - proposals are fully modelled both operationally and financially to ensure that needs are met while keeping regard to sustainability and the existing financial envelope.

+Agreement Condition 2 Assurance Level

+Independent Non-Maintained Special School (INMSS) 16 June 2023 15 Sept 2023 15 Dec 2023

+N/A NEEDS REVIEW RAG